Unique-maximum and conflict-free colorings for hypergraphs and tree graphs: Tree graphs

 We denote by $B_d$ the (rooted) complete binary tree with $d$ levels (and $2^{d}-1$ vertices).
-We prove a quadratic upper bound on the gap of complete binary trees.
-In fact, we will prove a stronger statement, a bound on the gap of UM and ODD.
-It is easy to see that $UM(B_d)=d$; for an optimal unique-maximum coloring, color the leaves of $B_d$ with color 1, their parents with color 2, and so on, until you color the root with color $d$; for a matching lower bound, use induction on $d$.
+By convention, $B_0$ is the empty graph.
+It is easy to see that $\UM(B_d)=d$; for an optimal unique-maximum coloring, color the leaves of $B_d$ with color 1, their parents with color 2, and so on, until you color the root with color $d$; for a matching lower bound, use induction on $d$.
+In this section, we prove an upper bound for $\UM(B_d)$ that is quadratic on $\CF(B_d)$.
+In fact, we will prove a stronger statement, that is, a bound for $\UM(B_d)$ that is quadratic on $\ODD(B_d)$.
+Moreover, instead of proving a bound just for complete binary trees, we are going to prove a bound for subdivisions of complete binary trees, because we will need that later in subsection~\ref{subsec:arbitrarytrees}.
+We first need the following definitions.

-\begin{defi} A graph $H$ is a \emph{subdivision} of $G$ if $H$ is obtained by substituting every edge of $G$ by a path.
+\begin{defi} A graph $H$ is a \emph{subdivision} of $G$ if $H$ is obtained by substituting every edge $uv$ of $G$ by a path of new internal vertices between $u$ and $v$.
 The original vertices of $G$ in $H$ are called \emph{branch vertices}. \end{defi}

+\begin{defi} Given is a rooted tree $T$ and a rooted subtree $T'$ of $T$.
+We say that $T'$ is \emph{compatible with} $T$ if any two vertices of $T'$ have the same ancestor-descendant relation in both $T'$ and $T$. \end{defi}